kyma-project/kyma/docs/serverless/03-02-git-source-type.md

 type: Details
 ---

 Serverless in Kyma allows you to choose where you want to keep your Function's source code and dependencies.
-You can either place them directly in the [Function custom resource (CR)](#custom-resource-function) under **spec.source** and **spec.deps** fields as an inline Function, or store the code and dependencies in a public or private Git repository.
-Choosing the second option ensures your Function is versioned and gives you more development freedom in the project structure and editor choice.
+You can either place them directly in the [Function custom resource (CR)](#custom-resource-function) under the **spec.source** and **spec.deps** fields as an inline Function, or store the code and dependencies in a public or private Git repository.
+Choosing the second option ensures your Function is versioned and gives you more development freedom in the choice of a project structure or an IDE.

-Depending on a runtime you use to build your Function (Node.js 12, Node.js 10, or Python 3.8), your Git repository should contain at least a directory with these files:
+Depending on a runtime you use to build your Function (Node.js 12, Node.js 10, or Python 3.8), your Git repository must contain at least a directory with these files:

 - `handler.js` or `handler.py` with Function's code
 - `package.json` or `requirements.txt` with Function's dependencies